Rehabilitation Services Handbook

 What if I Have Questions or Complaints?

 This is your rehabilitation program.
 Don’t hesitate to ask questions about anything.
 You are entitled to the best service OVR can give you.
-Your comments, suggestions and criticisms are important.
+Your comments, suggestions, and criticisms are important.
 If you are an applicant or a customer of OVR and are dissatisfied with a determination or service OVR is providing, please contact your counselor or your counselor’s supervisor to discuss your concerns.
 You may request a hearing before an impartial Hearing Officer.
 A written request for a hearing must be made within 30 days.
-This request must be mailed to or filed with the Director, Bureau of Vocational Rehabilitation Services (BVRS), Office of Vocational Rehabilitation, 1521 North Sixth Street, Harrisburg, PA 17102.
-An impartial hearing officer will be assigned to hear and decide your case.
-You will be given the opportunity for an informal administrative review prior to the impartial hearing.
-At any time during your program you may contact the Client Assistance Program for help.
+This request must be mailed to or filed with the Director, Bureau of Vocational Rehabilitation Services (BVRS), Office of Vocational Rehabilitation, 651 Boas Street, 7th Floor, Harrisburg, PA 17121

 You are in charge of your rehabilitation program and must be willing to help yourself.
 You must participate actively in setting your vocational goals and work hard to achieve them.
-It is very important that you talk to your counselor about your needs, your deadlines and anything else that could speed up, slow down or stop you from starting and maintaining a career.
+You must talk to your counselor about your needs, deadlines, and anything else that could speed up, slow down, or stop you from starting and maintaining a career.
 Rehabilitation will work better if you:

 What Are My Counselor's Responsibilities?

 Your counselor understands how disabilities can get in the way of a career.
-It is your counselor’s responsibility to help you understand your strengths and the steps needed to overcome your substantial impediment to employment.
-Your counselor will: help you decide on a career that builds on your strengths; give you information, provide guidance and support; and arrange for you to receive the services you need to prepare for, start and maintain a career.
-We hope that the information in this brochure will help you understand OVR and that it marks the beginning of a successful partnership.
+Your counselor’s responsibility is to help you understand your strengths and the steps needed to overcome your substantial impediment to employment.
+Your counselor will: help you decide on a career that builds on your strengths, give you information, provide guidance and support, and arrange for you to receive the services you need to prepare for, start and maintain a career.
 If you have any further questions, please ask your counselor.

 When OVR does not have enough money to provide services to all eligible individuals, it is required to provide services according to an Order of Selection.
 Under an Order of Selection, a certain group (or groups) of individuals receive services while others are placed on an indefinite waiting list for when sufficient funds become available.
 OVR’s Order of Selection places all eligible individuals into one of three groups as follows: